 In its 2011 report “Decade of Deceit: Anti-Semitic 9/11 Conspiracy Theories 10 Years Later,” the Anti-Defamation League noted that this “theory has circulated since 2001” and originally “painted the five Israelis as ‘spies’ who knew the attacks were going to happen.”
 However, it “evolved” into the claim that “the five Israelis were actually directing the attacks” and “began dancing when they realized that their mission of creating a false flag operation had been accomplished.”

-In August 2019 fliers blaming Jews for the 9/11 attacks and referencing the “dancing Israelis” were found in Novato, CA. And in September 2019 graffiti was discovered at the University of Tennessee-Knoxville that read “JEWS DID 9-11” and “Google: DANCING ISRAELIS.”
+In August 2019 fliers blaming Jews for the 9/11 attacks and referencing the “dancing Israelis” were found in Novato, CA. In September 2019 graffiti was discovered at the University of Tennessee-Knoxville that read “JEWS DID 9-11” and “Google: DANCING ISRAELIS.”
 And on his Telegram channel, Vincent Foxx praised an adherent of the racist “groyper” movement who asked Turning Point USA founder Charlie Kirk to Google “dancing Israelis.”